Welcome to today's edition of the Rush 24-7 podcast.

 That's right, Mr. President.

-So here's how it ended up being discussed on the five on the Fox News Channel.
+So here's how it ended up being discussed on the five on the Fox News channel.

 Rush is right.

-This is this is Obama gaming.
+This is Obama gaming.

 So Obama's not going to take that deal, right?

-Indict Hillary.
+Indict Hillary?

-We'll give him a good one.
+That's a good one.

-Fine, Garland.
+Fine, Carlin.

 Serve up Hillary.

-I don't I I wouldn't even take that deal.
+I wouldn't even take that deal.

 Okay, we got our phones back.